 “We experience some form of mental or physical pain when we pay for things; shopping might provoke feelings of happiness, but studies have shown that when it comes to paying, the areas of the brain involved in processing physical pain are a trigger.”

 Faced with different responsibilities, how to spend money wisely is one of the many questions that prove difficult to answer.
-In this article, we give three ways you’re not spending money wisely.
+In this article, we share three ways you might not be spending money wisely.

 That said, we have a piece of cracker advice!
 Sometimes, it is actually better to spend more.
 To explain this, let’s imagine we have two items — A and B. If purchasing item A cost twice the cost of B, but has a lifetime value that outlives that of the B by far, you should go for A — if you can afford it.

 The reason behind this is quite simple, you will end up buying more units of B, given the shorter lifetime value, within a given period and end up spending more than what you would have spent on A within that same period.

 A costs #100,000 and can last for 2 years.

 B costs #45,000 and can last for only 6 months

 If you go for B, you will end up spending #180,000 within 2 years.
 So you get the logic, right?

 Hence, sometimes, going for the cheaper option can actually prove to be more expensive.
 So, we advise you to consider the long term whenever making purchases or any expense; particularly in festive periods like December.

 Learning how to spend money wisely will become easier once you decide to pay attention to the points we have listed above and implement strategies to track and review your expenses.
 Don’t forget to save and invest with Cowrywise as well!